 Perhaps the most troubling question is, How do we know that the self-report is accurate?
 When you are asked to introspect about something, will you report everything that occurs to you?
-Is it possible that thinking of work evokes a painful memory that you do not want to share?
+Is it possible that thinking of your mother evokes a painful memory that you do not want to share?
 How complete is your report?
 Although you may report things of which you are aware, could there be reactions that you did not recognize as important and worthy to share with others?
 Is it possible that there are unconscious mental processes that you do not directly experience?
-The use of introspection troubled Watson because there is no way to verify the accuracy of an introspective report.
+Psychologists' use of introspection troubled Watson because there is no way to verify the accuracy of an introspective report.
 The problem with introspection is that only one person can experience or observe your mental events-you.
 In science, researchers want to examine phenomena that others can see when they use the same procedures.

 There are other problems with introspection.
 To what extent does your introspection influence the mental events you wish to study?
 Does thinking about your thinking affect your thinking?
 Are you confused?
 Try another thought experiment.
 Can you read and introspect about the process of reading at the same time?
 If you are like us, reading for content while introspecting is impossible.
 As soon as we start examining the process of reading, we are no longer reading.
 When we read for content, we cannot introspect.
+What are some other problems with introspection?
+Can you ask an infant to introspect?
+Can children ages 7 or 8 provide objective observations of their mental events?
+What about a person with depression or schizophrenia; will their introspections be accurate?
+If introspection requires objective and knowledgeable self-analysis, then we cannot use introspection to study children, people with severe psychological disorders, or animals.
 Watson (1913) rejected introspection as a research tool and recommended that psychologists study behavior exclusively.
-He believed that, by focusing on behavior, psychologists could engage in the objective study of all living creatures.
+He believed that by focusing on behavior, psychologists could engage in the objective study of all living creatures.
 For Watson, if you can observe the behavior, then you can conduct scientific research.

-Watson's legacy to the study of people at work is that he focused our attention on behavior.
+Watson's legacy to psychology is that he focused our attention on behavior.
 Watson has had a lasting impact on all research involving the study of behavior and social interaction.
 Many researchers today subscribe to the perspective of methodological behaviorism, a philosophical stance evolving from Watson's beliefs.
 Methodological behaviorism suggests that researchers should study overt and observable behaviors as the primary focus of their research.
 Researchers use observable behaviors to make inferences about the emotional, cognitive, and other mental processes that occur within a person.
-As you will learn in this and other courses, behavior is the focal point of research that deals with human beings.
+As you will learn in this and other courses, behavior is the focal point of research in the social sciences.
+A developmental psychologist examining the memory of infants will conduct experiments that examine the infants' behavior.
+A social psychologist examining altruism examines behavior.
+A clinical psychologist who studies depression also examines behavior.
+A criminologist may look at the behavior of prisoners.
 An economist may look at the behavior of rational or irrational investors.
 Following Fechner's and Watson's lead, we use the observable behavior of individuals to make inferences about various mental or cognitive events.